thomaskwscott/kaspar/README.md

 inside the segment.
 For instance, the above reads an index that contains the max and min values for customer age in the segments, if the segment contains at least 1 row with and age higher than 30 then the segment will be read.
 However if no row predicate is supplied this read will also include rows in the segment with age <= 30.

+An example of this can be found in /resources/examples/predicates

+### Adding new data

+New topic data can be appended to existing Rdds by fetching data with predicates indicating start offsets for reads.
+Kaspar takes advantage of Kafka's segment naming convention (segments are named after their first offset) to achieve this.

+An example of this can be found in /resources/examples/top_up

 ## Installing